 Portfolio Manager, Partner at Perella Weinberg Partners

-Senior Vice President and Head Of Alternatives
+Senior Vice President and Head of Investment Solutions

 Data reflects past performance, assumes reinvestment of dividends and capital gains and is no guarantee of future results.
 Current performance may be higher or lower than data shown.
 Investment return and principal value fluctuates.
 Redemption value may be more or less than original cost.
 Obtain performance data current to the most recent month end.

 Returns or yields for the fund would have been lower if .11% of the management fee had not been waived.
 The advisor expects this waiver to continue until March 15, 2019.
 Review the annual or semiannual report for the most current information.